Sure Dividend

 Valuation & Expected Returns

-We expect 7% annual earnings growth over the next five years.
+We expect 8% annual earnings growth over the next five years.
 In addition, Illinois Tool Works stock has a current dividend yield of 2.3%.

 Total returns could consist of the following:

-Illinois Tool Works is expected to return around 5% per year through 2028.
+Illinois Tool Works is expected to return around 4.7% per year through 2029.
 This isn’t too compelling, which is why we rate Illinois Tool Works a “hold” today, although the company’s ability to raise dividends through multiple recessions is impressive.
-The company now has 58 consecutive years of dividend growth after increasing its dividend again in 2022.

 Final Thoughts

-The stock has a decent but not spectacular 2.3% dividend yield today.
 Shares are not attractively priced at the moment, which is why we do not deem Illinois Tool Works as a “buy” at current prices.

 Illinois Tool Works is a classic example of a great company, but not a stock to buy right now.
-Despite its status as a Dividend Aristocrat and King, we suggest investors wait for a better entry point prior before purchasing shares of Illinois Tool Works.
+Despite its status as a Dividend Aristocrat and Dividend King, we suggest investors wait for a better entry point prior before purchasing shares of Illinois Tool Works.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: